Skip to main content

 Regional investment guide to Asir covering mountain tourism, Abha's cultural economy, agriculture, and Vision 2030 growth.

-Asir Region, in the southwestern highlands of Saudi Arabia, is defined by its dramatic mountainous terrain, temperate climate, and rich cultural heritage.
+Investing in Asir Region, Saudi Arabia, means assessing the Kingdom’s strongest highland tourism proposition alongside agriculture, culture, and infrastructure gaps.
+Asir, in the southwestern highlands, is defined by dramatic mountainous terrain, temperate climate, and rich cultural heritage.
 The regional capital Abha, situated at an elevation of 2,270 metres, enjoys summer temperatures 15-20 degrees cooler than the central and eastern lowlands, making it the Kingdom’s premier domestic summer tourism destination.

 The region has a population of approximately 2.2 million and has historically been oriented toward agriculture, military services (given the proximity to the Yemeni border), and seasonal domestic tourism.
 Vision 2030 is repositioning Asir as a year-round tourism destination with a diversified economic base.